shayanbo/VideoPlayerContainer/README.md

 ```

 The VideoPlayerContainer is now attached to the scene.
 But you can't see it cuz we never do any configuration work and also don't pass the video resource item to play.
-Let's do some more work ( specify the frame and play a video)
+Let's do some more work ( specify the frame and play a video).

 ```swift